1712 Wells Map of France

 Cartographer

 Edward Wells (1667 - 1727) was an English mathematician, geographer, and classical scholar based at Christ Church College, Oxford.
-Well's was trained for the ministry but quickly found himself unsuited to religious life and instead applied for an academic position at Oxford, where he authored numerous well respected works on a wide range of mathematical and scientific topics.
-He was chosen to tutor the young Prince William, the sickly son of Queen Anne.
-The two must have been quite close for Well's dedicated nearly all of the maps in his most important atlas, A New Sett of Maps both of Ancient and Present Geography.
-Sadly, he young prince died in July of 1700 shortly before the atlas was published.
+Wells trained for the ministry but quickly found himself unsuited to religious life and instead applied for an academic position at Oxford, where he authored numerous well respected works on a wide range of mathematical and scientific topics.
+He tutored Prince William, the sickly son of Queen Anne, who was likely about 11 at the time this map was prepared.
+Wells dedicated nearly all of the maps in his atlas, A New Sett of Maps both of Ancient and Present Geography, to the young prince - quite possibly posthumously, as William died in July of 1700 shortly prior to the publication of the atlas.
 Nonetheless, Wells' geography proved popular and was published in number editions well into the 1730s.
+More by this mapmaker...